 Carrie Brindle, PhD, University of California, Irvine.
 Canvas Staining and Modern Paints projects, GCI Science

 Graduate internships support full-time positions for students or recent graduates who intend to pursue careers in fields related to the visual arts.
 The GCI offers twelve-month residences in the Education, Field Projects, and Science departments.
 Graduate internships are open to applicants of all nationalities who are either currently enrolled in a graduate program leading to an advanced degree in a field relevant to the internship(s) for which they are applying or who have recently completed a relevant graduate degree.

-Application materials and full terms of the 2014–2015 program are available on the Getty Foundation website.
+Application materials and full terms of the 2015–2016 program will be available in fall 2014 on the Getty Foundation website.

 2014–2015 Graduate Interns

 Suzanna Yasemin Etyemez